bridgecrew-perf7/LDOS--Deployment/03 Foundry/foundry.md

 ---

 <em>Check Private Docker Registry</em>
 The LDOS images and charts are upload and associated with a token.
-The token is based on the Registry credentials
+The token is based on the Registry certs.

 docker images -a |  grep "pattern"